Man Dies While Being Taken Into Police Custody In New Castle

 By: Patrick Damp/KDKA-TV News Staff

-NEW CASTLE (KDKA) – A man died while being taken into custody by police in New Castle early on Sunday morning.READ MORE: 'It's A Totally Different Landscape:' UPMC Researcher Shows Cautious Optimism Over COVID-19 Pandemic
+NEW CASTLE (KDKA) – A man died while being taken into custody by police in New Castle early on Sunday morning.READ MORE: Fire Forces Residents Out Of Mt.
+Troy Rd.
+Apartment Building

-According to New Castle Police, they received several complaints from residents about a man screaming and acting erratically around 3:30 in the morning.
+Police received several complaints from residents about a man screaming and acting erratically around 3:30 a.m., New Castle Police said.

 They said the same man allegedly broke into a home on East Washington Street, stole items, and assaulted the person inside before he fled.